notarynode-submissions/mylodocs/_posts/siteinfo/for-candidates/2017-01-14-how-to-become-a-candidate.md

 ---
 date: 2017-01-14 14:45:05
-title: How to become a candidate
+title: How To Become A Candidate
-description: How you can make your candidacy official
+description: How To Become A Candidate
 categories:
   - for-candidates
 type: Document